BORDER COLLIE RESCUE OF NORTHERN CALIFORNIA

 how good his instincts are.
 Unless he's doing victory laps with a

 ball, at which time he cares for nothing else!
-But that only lasts
+But that only lasts as

 long as he remembers he has to give me the ball if he wants me to